 Moving in Together may not be the fairy-tale that Disney would have you believe but it is a special time and a huge and exciting step in your relationship.
 It is something that commitment-phobes the world over dread… There’s something very intimate and freakishly personal about sharing your home with someone….
 It’s where you keep all of your stuff, it’s where you do the things you don’t want others to see or know about….
 And no, we’re not talking about anything sordid… Just, ya know, like sniffing clothes to see if they need washing, putting an empty milk bottle back in the fridge because you can’t be bothered to take the rubbish out or watching Les Mis with the subtitles on so you can sing along.
 Once you are ready to let your Significant other see this side of you, you are ready to move in together and it will be a new and exciting adventure.

 There are rules that will help any couple when embarking on their future as co-habiters.
-They are simple and effective so heed our words and, before you move house, follow the three rules… Compromise, Space and Communication!
+They are simple and effective so heed our words and, before you start searching for that removal company, follow the three rules… Compromise, Space and Communication!
 Let us elaborate:

 A familiar word for anyone that has ever had a row with their SO….
 Which is basically everyone...
 Compromise.
 At risk of sounding like Dr Phil, compromise is key to a successful and lasting relationship.
 One of you may want to get a cat, the other wants a dog… Compromise and get a cat-sized dog.
 One of you might like to eat dinner on your lap, the other at the table….
 Compromise and put a TV in the dining room.
 You get the idea.
 When you are going to be sharing a home, your lives and your routines need to work in harmony.